Petelliott/deploy/README.md

 | `projects`| a json object of the projects that are deployed |
 | `port`    | the port that the server will run on. defaults to 80 |

+every attribute other that port will be reloaded if the file changes, without reqireing a restart

 ### project configuration

 the name of a project must correspond to GitHub path of the project with a preceding slash (for now).